darrenlavery91/pve7to8/README.md

   Upgrades the OS using apt-get dist-upgrade.
   Reboots the system and waits for SSH to become available.
   Checks and prints Proxmox VE status.
+  Please check out my git new branch for pve7to9

 License